True ETF liquidity

 Guidelines for determining liquidity and trading ETFs

-- Don’t use trading volumes or fund size as a guide.
-Perhaps the most common ETF misconception is that funds with low daily trading volumes or with small amounts of assets under management will be difficult or expensive to trade.
+Don’t use trading volumes or fund size as a guide.
+Perhaps the most common misconception is that funds with low daily trading volumes or with small amounts of assets under management will be difficult or expensive to trade.
 This is not the case.
-Thanks to the ETF creation and redemption mechanism, small- or low-trading-volume ETFs are usually able to absorb large buy or sell orders while continuing to trade at prices that are typically close to the net asset value of their underlying securities.
+Due to the ETF creation and redemption mechanism, small- or low-trading-volume ETFs are usually able to absorb large buy or sell orders while continuing to trade at prices that are typically close to the net asset value of their underlying securities.

-- Look at total ETF liquidity in the secondary and primary markets.
+Look at total ETF liquidity in the secondary and primary markets.
 Because market makers—who maintain continuous two-way ETF orders and are a key input to exchange order books—typically display only a small fraction of the volume they are willing to trade, investors may find that secondary market liquidity is actually much higher than on-screen indicators suggest.
-Investors with large ETF trades can also tap into primary market liquidity by working with an authorised participant to create or redeem ETF shares directly with the fund company.
+Investors with large ETF trades can also tap into primary market liquidity by working with an authorised participant (AP) to create or redeem ETF shares directly with the fund company.